NethServer/nethserver-squid/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Proxy.rst

 Web proxy
 =========

-Configure the web proxy (Squid) with content filtering.
+Configure the web proxy (Squid) and bypass rules.

 Proxy
 =====

 The web proxy works to reduce bandwidth usage by caching the pages you visit.
-It's transparent to web browsers using this server as their gateway.

-Enabled
-    Enable/disable proxy.
+It can also enforce content filtering.

+Web proxy can be enabled only on green (local networks) and blue (guest networks) zones.

 Manual
     Squid will listen on port 3128.
 All client must be explicitly configured to use the proxy.